espenmn/awesome-plone/README.md

 _A set of themes developed by the community and ready-to-use._

-* [collective.multitheme](https://github.com/collective/collective.multitheme) - Very Customizable theme packed with fragment tiles.
+* [collective.multitheme](https://github.com/collective/collective.multitheme) - A Very Customizable theme packed with fragment tiles.
 The only theme you need if you are not making your own..
+The author could need some help to get this out of beta :)